-When selling an online course, visuals are key to conveying your course’s transformation and showcase its value, as well as delivering any statistics or testimonials you may want to share.
+When selling an online course, visuals are key to conveying your course’s transformation and showcasing its value, as well as delivering any statistics or testimonials you may want to share.
 However, 54% of a webpage’s weight is due to pictures alone and these are often the very things that slow your site down.
 Focus on choosing a better file type and resizing your images so your site doesn’t get bogged down unnecessarily.
 (Again, you won’t have to worry about this with your Teachable courses.)

 Design your site and pages in a more appealing way for the eye.
 Consider recording a video about your product, rather than using many pictures, that can inform a viewer of what you are selling.
 Of course, when it comes to the layout and design of your course page on Teachable, we make it completely customizable and always simple.

 When it comes to digital marketing for your online course or business, you want to get as many eyes on your product as possible to increase the likelihood that a viewer will turn into a customer and a customer turns into a course student.

 Although 2020 may have been a difficult time for small businesses and creators—and many learned to pivot to a digital space quickly—there are a number of ways to make money online for beginners.
 Take advantage of the new opportunities you have and become a digital marketing master by perfecting SEO backlinks to help secure organic leads, land new students, and make new sales.